interplaynetary/free-association/docs/coalition/recognition-mathematics.md

 **Incentive Analysis:**

 1. **A's excess recognition is "wasted":**
-   * A allocated 30% but only receives 10% mutual recognition
+   * A allocated 30% but only receives 10% reciprocal alignment
    * The extra 20% doesn't create mutual benefit
    * A has incentive to reallocate that 20% to entities who reciprocate